The Strategic Power of Planograms in Merchandising

 Impulse Buying

-The way products are displayed on planograms can influence customers' perceptions of value.
+Product placement on planograms can influence customers’ perceptions of value.

 For example, grouping similar items together and offering bulk discounts can create the perception of a good deal, even if the individual prices remain the same.
 This leverages the psychology of pricing and comparison, encouraging customers to perceive the products as more valuable.

-Showcasing seasonal products or trendy items prominently, allows retailers to capitalize on the psychology of scarcity and novelty, prompting customers to purchase these items before they're no longer available.
+Showcasing seasonal products or trendy items prominently allows retailers to capitalize on the psychology of scarcity and novelty, prompting customers to purchase these items before they’re no longer available.

 Consistency